eReolen/base/.github/PULL_REQUEST_TEMPLATE.md

 #### Checklist

-- [ ] My code is covered by test cases.
-- [ ] My code passes our test (all our tests).
 - [ ] My code passes our static analysis suite.
 - [ ] My code passes our continuous integration process.

 If your code does not pass all the requirements on the checklist you have to add a comment explaining why this change should be exempt from the list.

 #### Additional comments or questions